krzysztofzuraw/blog/blog/2019-10-15-xstate-input/index.md

 #### Xstate context

-We have transitions ready - now it the question what is changing during those transitions?
+We have transitions ready - now it the question of what is changing during those transitions?

-In this case is **border** of input.
+In this case, is the **border** of input.

-I could add logic behind calculating border to `render` of my component but I prefer to keep it inside state machine.
+I could add logic behind calculating the border to `render` of my component but I prefer to keep it inside the state machine.
 For that I need [context](https://xstate.js.org/docs/guides/context.html#initial-context):

 ```tsx
 import { Machine, assign } from 'xstate';